Arash84Prhsn/WaterSortGame/README.md

 otherwise it will continue.

 ## Implementing the game
 The game has been implemented using Java and it runs inside a terminal.
-The source code of this implementation is inside the `src` folder
+The source code is inside the `src` folder and the main class that the code for the game is written, is the WaterSortGame.java class and the other classes are there help the implementation of the game.
+The bottles themselves are stored inside a CirculadLinkedList<Stack<String>> where each stack acts as a bottle and stores the colors inside the bottle as Strings.
+The purpose of the Tuple4 class is to create an array of size 10 of 4-tuples(command, indexOfSelectedBottle, argument, numberOfPouredColors) where each item of the array is a command that the player has called this array is used to implement the undo command of the game